AnonymerNiklasistanonym/KaraokeManager2-Database/README.md

    - Inspect values of local and global variables
    - Watch variables
    - View call stack
-7. Since I found this I don't need to use console.log any more and can change my code on the fly :D
+7. Since I found this I don't need to use `console.log('...')` any more and can change my code on the fly :D
-8. Additional tip: If you click the terminal symbol next to the `Debug KaraokeManager2` you can still view console.log statements ;)
+8. Additional tip: If you click the terminal symbol next to the `Debug KaraokeManager2` you can still view the `console.log('...')` statements ;)

 ## Commands